ls-naveed-sheikh/kube-janitor/README.md

 # kube-janitor

-This is helm release for kube-janitor
+This is a helm release for kube-janitor

 ## Howto